RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of an and_expression

-See nnn for the syntax of an and_expression.
+See <!--TODO-->nnn for the syntax of an and_expression.

 If the and_expression is a comparison then the value of the and_expression is the value of the comparison.